Mail in Voting and Mission Critical Systems - Tyranny or Revolution

 In the 2020 Presidential election, mail in voting was used on a massive scale, and justified by the existence of a pandemic.
 We were told fallacies that voters couldn't safely social distance at the polls, that we couldn't set aside voting blocks for the elderly or infirmed, and that mail in voting was reliable and secure.

 The ways in which fraud could have been committed in the mail in voting system used during the 2020 election were not endless.
-However, it doesn't take the talent of Agatha Christie to contrive a significantly large number of highly possible fraudulent scenarios that could have, and likely DID, occurred.
+However, it doesn't take the talent of Agatha Christie to contrive a significantly large number of highly possible fraudulent scenarios that could have, and likely DID, occur.
 They could have occurred in parallel, and at enough voting places, to change the election results.

 For goodness sake, there was an unmonitored drop off box in a parking lot near my Starbucks, where anyone could have dumped hundreds of fraudulent ballots on multiple occasions throughout the EXTENDED voting season!
 Others can comment with their stories of these "fraud-bazaars," which wouldn't be possible in any mission critical system.
 In the end, crafty politicians stole the election from President Trump, and reversed the will of the people, while corrupt media and high tech silenced American voices of truth.

 "Prove it!" is a common retort when such statements are made.
 The correct response is, "No!
 YOU prove that mail in voting meets the requirements of a mission critical system.
 If you can't, you've helped pave the road toward tyranny, or revolution."